rvndsy/lvweather/README.md

 ## Installation
 ### Pre-requisites
-As of now.
-Java versions 8 and 17 are known to work fine.
+Java Runtime version 17 should work.

 Regardless of your OS.
 You must have a `mysql` (or `mariadb`) database set-up locally with port `3306`.
 On Linux I recommend using `mariadb` which is fully compatible with `mysql`.